nutanix/kubeflow-manifests/website/content/en/docs/uninstall-kubeflow.md

 +++
 title = "Uninstall Kubeflow"
-description = "How to uninstall Kubeflow from a Nutanix Karbon cluster" weight = 6
+description = "How to uninstall Kubeflow from a NKE cluster" weight = 6

 +++